ethereum/ethereum-org-website/src/content/staking/withdrawals/index.md

 ---

 <UpgradeStatus dateKey="page-upgrades-withdrawals">
   Staking withdrawals will be enabled through the Shanghai/Capella upgrade.
-This Ethereum network upgrade is expected to take place in the first half of 2023. <a href="#when">More below</a>
+This Ethereum network upgrade is expected to take place in the first half of 2023. <a href="#when" customEventOptions={{ eventCategory: "Anchor link", eventAction: "When's it shipping?", eventName: "click" }}>More below</a>
 </UpgradeStatus>

 The Shanghai/Capella upgrade enables **staking withdrawals** on Ethereum, allowing people to unlock ETH staking rewards.
 Reward payments will automatically and regularly be sent to a provided withdrawal address linked to each validator.
 Users can also exit staking entirely, unlocking their full validator balance.